The 23 best football video games ever made: Sensi, FIFA, Virtua, PES and more

 The best bit about Christmas Day family reunions: repeated hammerings of your upstart little bro on FIFA or PES.
 Yet such events becoming as traditional as turkey-flavoured rows and Boxing Day hangovers isn’t necessarily a good thing.
 Great as that pair are, their dominance over the past two decades has seen a number of talented rival games earn free transfers to Obscurity United.

-With that in mind, we've put together a World Cup-squad’s worth of the sport’s greatest videogames, many long forgotten yet forever praiseworthy.
-To prevent the list – like 25 December – becoming a FIFA/PES/Football Manager blowout, we’ve limited entries to the best within a particular series.
+With that in mind, we've put together a World Cup-squad’s worth of the sport’s greatest videogames, many long-forgotten yet forever praiseworthy.
+To prevent the list – like 25 December – from becoming a FIFA/PES/Football Manager blowout, we’ve limited entries to the best within a particular series.

+FIFA 22 Pre-orders open – plus release date, cover, trailer and everything else we know so far

 Exceptions are when a game was a clear spin-off (e.g. EA’s World Cup and Euros efforts) or developed by separate studios or publishers.
 (For instance, PES is a Konami Tokyo creation, while International Superstar Soccer was made by Konami Osaka.)
 All clear?
 Let’s boot some pretend balls around…